Wreck of the Titanic: Conservation issues

 RMS Titanic Inc. has attracted considerable controversy for its approach to the Titanic.
 Two rival camps have formed following the wreck's discovery: the "conservationists", championed by RMS Titanic Inc.'s George Tulloch (who died in 2004), and the "protectionists", whose most prominent advocate is Robert Ballard.
 The first camp has argued that artefacts from around the wreck should be recovered and conserved, while the latter camp argues that the entire wreck site should have been left undisturbed as a mass grave.
 Both camps agree that the wreck itself should not be salvaged – though RMS Titanic Inc. did not stick to its proclaimed "hands-off" policy when it managed to demolish the Titanic's crow's nest in the course of retrieving the bell.
 Its predecessor Titanic Ventures agreed with IFREMER that it would not sell any of the artefacts but would put them on public display, for which it could charge an entry fee.

 Tulloch's approach has undoubtedly resulted in outcomes that would not have been possible otherwise.
-In 1991, he presented Edith Brown Haisman, a 96-year-old survivor of the disaster, with her father's pocket watch which had been retrieved from the sea bed.
-She had last seen it on 15 April 1912 when he waved goodbye to his wife and daughter as they left aboard lifeboat 14.
-They never saw him again and he presumably went down with the ship.
-The watch was loaned to Haisman "for life"; when she died five years later it was reclaimed by RMS Titanic Inc.
+In 1991, he presented Edith Brown Haisman, a 96-year-old survivor of the disaster, with her father's pocket watch, which had been retrieved from the sea bed.
+She had last seen it on 15 April 1912, when he waved goodbye to his wife and daughter as they left aboard lifeboat 14.
+They never saw him again, and he presumably went down with the ship.
+The watch was loaned to Haisman "for life"; when she died five years later, it was reclaimed by RMS Titanic Inc.

 On another occasion, a steamer trunk spotted in the debris field was found to contain three musical instruments, a deck of playing cards, a diary belonging to one Howard Irwin, and a bundle of letters from his girlfriend Pearl Shuttle.
 It was first thought that Irwin, a musician and professional gambler, had boarded the ship under a false identity.
 There was no record of him being among the passengers, even though a ticket had been purchased for him.
 It turned out that he had stayed ashore but his trunk had been brought aboard the ship by his friend Henry Sutehall, who was among the victims of the disaster.
-The fragile contents of the trunk were preserved due to the interior being starved of oxygen, which prevented bacteria from consuming the paper.
+The fragile contents of the trunk were preserved by the interior's starvation of oxygen, which prevented bacteria from consuming the paper.
 Very few other shipwrecks have yielded readable paper.